zerotn3/origin-js/devcontainer/README.md

 **TODOS:**
 - integrate envkey
-- templating
+- templating / user configurability
 - proxy application: one idea is to have a proxy running in the container which can do things like rewrite configs, proxy to a staging environment, upload and download data, etc.
-- SDK, whole system integration testing
+- SDK, integration testing